Christoforos Perraivos: Biography

 In 1817, after the departure of French from Corfu, he emigrated to Russia.
 In Odessa he met the leaders of the Filiki Eteria and became a member of this organization.
 Following the orders of the Eteria he travelled to the semi-autonomous Mani Peninsula to organize the revolution against the Ottoman Empire.
-In Wallachia he met Alexander Ypsilantis, the political and military head of the Greek revolution, in 1820 and tried to persuade him to postpone the uprising.
+In Wallachia, he met Alexander Ypsilantis, the political and military head of the Greek revolution, in 1820 and tried to persuade him to postpone the uprising.
 However, Ypsilantis, resolved to begin the revolution in March 1821, sent Perraivos to Epirus to coordinate with the Souliotes and other captains whom he knew from Corfu.
 He was in Epirus on the outbreak of the revolution (March 1821) and fought with the Souliotes in various battles, as in the siege of the Riniassa castle.
 After the treaty between Souliotes and Ottomans and the evacuation of Souli, he went to Missolonghi and then to other parts of Greece, participating in many military campaigns and political missions.
-In 1829 participated in the Fourth National Assembly at Argos as a representative of Thessaly.
-After independence he authored his "War memoirs".
+In 1829, he participated in the Fourth National Assembly at Argos as a representative of Thessaly.
+After independence, he authored his "War memoirs".

 He served in the regular army of the new Greek Kingdom as a lieutenant general, and was promoted to General by King Otto of Greece in 1844.

 He died on 4 May 1863 in Athens.